Daph1986/postfly_jouw_online_drukkerij/README.md

 The site contains the following features:
 - A page with an overview of all the products which can be sort by name, price and category.
-- A product detail page with the prices of the products and the delivery times.
 - A frequently asked questions page.
 - Pages with tips and tricks about designing / handing in artwork.
 - A contact form where customers can ask questions.
-- A form where customers can request a quote or deviating products / products that are not on the site but we may have.
+- A form where customers can request a quotation or deviating products / products that are not on the site but we may have.
 - A sample kit form where customers can request a sample kit with our paper types.
 - A register page.
 - A login page.